Recently Hidden Pockets set out to find different sexual and reproductive health (SRH) services in the city of joy, Kolkata.

 Owing to the concerns raised about government institutions, we thought it necessary to also check with the private institutions on the different SRH services provided.
 Speaking to Hidden Pockets, a senior gynecologist* with 20+ years of experience said that the price of getting an abortion could range between Rs.
 3,500 to Rs.30,000 in any private institution depending on the location.
 While the cost of getting an abortion could be anywhere between Rs.3,500 to 10,000 in Northern Kolkata, it costs Rs.15,000 to Rs.30,000 in Southern Kolkata depending on the institution and seniority of the doctor.

 The senior gynecologist’s (hospital’s) cost breakdown for an abortion was as follows:

 Total: Rs.
 7,000-9,000 (cost estimated for his hospital’s services)

 Note: Hidden Pockets studies focus on recommending at least one SRH service provider in any city that we go out after personal assessment of the centre for different parameters.
-However in Kolkata, owing to the crowd and unfriendly staff, we could not go beyond 2 government service providers during our time there.
+However we could not go beyond 2 government service providers during our time there.